Skip to main content

 Companies must ensure that their data practices comply with privacy regulations such as GDPR and CCPA, safeguarding customer data against unauthorized access and breaches.

-Transparency is key; businesses should inform customers about what data is being collected, how it is used, and the measures in place to protect it.
-Additionally, implementing robust data anonymization techniques can help mitigate privacy risks while still allowing AI systems to function effectively.
+Beyond the transparency in decision, transparency in data usage is also important.
+Businesses should inform customers about what data is being collected, how it is used, and the measures in place to protect it.

 Deploying AI-based pricing offers only one chance to make a strong first impression.
 Salespeople who consistently close deals with accurately priced offers build confidence in the AI's decision-making process.